Stop Overthinking: Real Tips for Women Who Live in Their Own Head

 Overthinking isn't a personality flaw.

-Tip 1: Notice the loop before you try to stop it
+Notice the loop before you try to stop it

-Most women who overthink don't realize they're doing it until they're already deep inside it.
+You might not have realized you are an overthinker, heck you might have thought everyone spirals and just wondered why you always feel so tired.
 The spiral starts quietly — a passing thought, a small doubt — and by the time you notice, you're three scenarios in and emotionally exhausted.

 The first step isn't to stop the thought.
 It's to catch it earlier.